Must not Keep Silent

 — I went to Berlin to a human rights protection event.
 I met some VAYFOND representatives there.
 At that moment I had no legal support and clung to everyone who could help me.
 I wrote to and called everyone.
 VAYFOND made a video featuring me, and started following my case.

 Then I managed to find a lawyer working with the Interpol.
 Step by step, they took me under their wing.
 In addition to legal support, they offered me financial backing to pay for my attorney.
-And, most importantly, they provided me with moral support, the feeling that there were people who would never leave me alone.
+And, mos w, the feeling that there were people who would never leave me alone.

 — Why must you not keep silent when you’re illegally persecuted by the government and law enforcement bodies ?